Christopher-Linus/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 This script creates a global variable
-This script prints the result of the addition of 128 and a variable This script prints the result of POWER divided by DIVIDE
+This script prints the result of the addition of 128 and a variable This script prints the result of POWER divided by DIVIDE This script displays the result of BREATH to the power of LOVE